- Employment Team Leader

 - Called: 1997

-His commercial practice includes restrictive covenants, professional negligence, director liability and insolvency.
+His commercial practice includes restrictive covenants, breach of fiduciary duty and professional negligence.

 Jake has considerable experience of various mediation schemes.
 He accepts instructions on a direct access basis and is chair of chambers DPA committee.